Standard conjectures for abelian fourfolds: Exotic classes

-An element in the vector space $\Hom_{\NUM(k)_\Q}(\one, \mathcal{M}_I (2))$ will be called an exotic class. \end{definition} \begin{remark} Examples of exotic classes on abelian fourfolds (and especially of those that cannot be lifted to characteristic zero) will be discussed in Appendix \ref{geometricexamples}. \end{remark} \begin{proposition} Suppose that $A$ has dimension four, then, after possibly a finite extension of $k$ and after a good choice of the CM-structure, any exotic motive $\mathcal{M}_I$ has dimension two. \end{proposition}
+Examples of exotic classes on abelian fourfolds (and especially of those that cannot be lifted to characteristic zero) will be discussed in Appendix \ref{geometricexamples}. \end{remark} \begin{proposition} Suppose that $A$ has dimension four.
+Then there exist a finite extension $k'$ of $k$ and a CM-structure for $A\times_k k'$ such that any exotic motive $\mathcal{M}_I \in\CHM (k')_{\Q}$ of $\mathfrak{h}^{4}(A\times_k k')$ has dimension two. \end{proposition}

 The proof is decomposed in a series of lemmas and will take the rest of the section.
-We first fix notations and assumptions that will be used for the lemmas below. \begin{notation} Let $\Sigma$ ba as in Notation \ref{NotationCM}.
-Consider the decomposition $\mathfrak{h}^1(A) =\bigoplus_{\sigma \in \Sigma} M_\sigma$ from Corollary \ref{decomposition}.
-(Recall that Frobenius acts on each of the eight $ M_\sigma$ by Theorem \ref{tate}.)
-Let us denote $\alpha_\sigma \in \overline{\Q}$ the eigenvalues for the action of Frobenius on each $ M_\sigma$.
+We first fix notation and assumptions that will be used for the lemmas below. \begin{notation} Let $\Sigma$ be as in Notation \ref{NotationCM}.
+Consider the decomposition $\mathfrak{h}^1(A) =\bigoplus_{\sigma \in \Sigma} M_\sigma$ from Proposition \ref{decomposition}.
+(Recall that Frobenius acts on each of the eight $ M_\sigma$, see Remark \ref{remfrob}.)
+Let us denote $\alpha_\sigma \in \overline{\Q}$ the eigenvalues for the action of Frobenius on $ M_\sigma$.
 We will denote by $\bar{\cdot}$ the action of complex conjugation on $ \Sigma$ (or on the set of parts of $ \Sigma$, or on $\overline{\Q}$).

 \end{notation} \begin{assumption} We will suppose that all the algebraic classes $\mathcal{Z}^*_\num (A_{\bar{k}})_\Q$ are defined over $k$. \end{assumption} \begin{remark} Note that the assumption above always holds after a finite extension of $k$.
-Note also that, under this assumption, a class which becomes Lefschetz after a finite extension of the base field must be already Leftschetz.
+Notice also that, under this assumption, a class which becomes Lefschetz after a finite extension of the base field must be already Leftschetz.
 Hence, a motive which is exotic over the base field will still be exotic after a finite extension. \end{remark}

 \begin{lemma} Let $q$ be the cardinality of $k$ and let $\mathcal{M}_I$ be an exotic motive.
 Then we have the relation

 Moreover, we have the property